-The primary objective of this study is to assess the safety and efficacy of up to two REACT injections given three months apart (up to 60 days after target date) in Type 1 and 2 Diabetic Kidney Disease with eGFRs between 20 and 50 ml/min/1.73m2) and delivered into biopsied and non-biopsied contralateral kidneys using a minimally invasive percutaneous approach, as compared to a single REACT injection followed by monitoring and a potential second injection delivered into the non-biopsied contralateral kidney using a minimally invasive percutaneous approach triggered by a 20% decrease in eGFR and/or a 30% increase in urinary albumin-to-creatinine ratio ("UACR"), that is delivered within 60 days of trigger being met.
+The primary objective of this study is to assess the safety and efficacy of up to two REACT injections given approximately three months apart to patients with Type 1 and 2 diabetic kidney disease with eGFRs between 20 and 50 ml/min/1.73m2) and delivered into biopsied and non-biopsied contralateral kidneys using a minimally invasive percutaneous approach.
+This is compared to a single REACT injection followed by monitoring and a potential second injection delivered into the non-biopsied contralateral kidney using a minimally invasive percutaneous approach triggered by a 20% decrease in eGFR and/or a 30% increase in urinary albumin-creatinine ratio (UACR) delivered within approximately 60 days of the trigger being met.
 In previous Phase 2 studies, we injected REACT into the same kidney twice.
-Based on a generally favorable safety profile observed in previous studies, we are now proceeding with the injection of REACT into both kidneys in REGEN-007, which we expect will result in increased therapeutic effect as compared to injecting a single kidney, as the systemic effects of Type-2 diabetes mellitus impact both kidneys.
-By injecting both kidneys, patients have maximal exposure to REACT cells, with the potential to impact a greater proportion of kidney mass.
-Further, the number of glomeruli (the filtering units of the kidney) that are amenable to regenerative therapy is effectively doubled when injecting both kidneys, thereby allowing both kidneys to initiate healing and repair to improve function.
-The main goal of REGEN-007 is to evaluate whether REACT injections in both kidneys as opposed to two injections in the same kidney will: (a) increase the improvement of kidney function over and above the mean eGFR improvement observed in REGEN-002, or (b) increase the number of patients in which kidney function is preserved as compared to the number of patients in which this was observed in REGEN-002.
+Based on a generally favorable safety profile observed in previous studies, we are now proceeding with the injection of REACT into both kidneys in REGEN-007.
+We expect the data generated by REGEN-007 will enable us to better understand the impact of REACT on kidney function from injections in both kidneys.